CMcDonald82/ansible-role-ssl/README.md

 The following variables with their default values are listed below.

 ```
-ssl_package: letsencrypt
+ssl_package: certbot
 ssl_script: "{{ certbot_package }}"
 ```

 This specifies the package and script name to use.
-Since Ubuntu uses letsencrypt, Certbot uses LetsEncrypt certs, the default values here shouldn't need to be changed unless using another CA that supports the ACME protocol.
+The default values here shouldn't need to be changed unless using another CA that supports the ACME protocol.

 ```
 ssl_root_path: /var/www/html